 What are my business’s employment practices risks?

-There are plenty of risks related to employment practices, even though it might be hard to imagine one of your employees ever bringing a lawsuit against your business.
+Some risks that your business faces are very apparent – you know that you need to get general liability and workers’ comp insurance to protect your business from liability.
+But there are plenty of risks related to employment practices, even though it might be hard to imagine one of your employees ever bringing a lawsuit against your business.
 Some of the risks include…

 - Job application

 - Orientation for new employees